raganwald/raganwald.github.com/_posts/2018-09-08-surprise-a-practical-albeit-infrequently-needed-use-for-the-y-combinator.md

 tags: [noindex,allonge,recursion]
 ---

-The Y Combinator is a very famnous result in theoretical computer science.
+The Y Combinator is an important result in theoretical computer science.
 A famous technology investment firm and startup incubator takes its name from the Y Combinator, likely because the Y Combinator acts as a kind of "bootstrap" to allow a function to build upon itself.

 In this essay, after a brief review of the work we've already done on the mockingbird, why bird, M Combinator, and Y Combinator, we'll derive the "Decoupled Trampoline," a/k/a "Long-Tailed Widowbird."
 The decoupled trampoline builds ion the why bird and Y Combinator to allow us to write tail-recursive functions that execute in constant stack space, while hewing closely to idomatic JavaScript.